Angela, an animal lover, has a passion for learning and understanding God's creatures. As a born teacher, she enjoys sharing her knowledge.

 1. Jaguars Are the Largest Cat in the Americas

-Jaguars are the third-largest cats in the world and are only beaten out by the lion and the tiger.
-In the Americas, they remain the largest cat and can be found in South and Central America.
-They can be found everywhere from Mexico to northern Argentina.
-They used to roam in the southern states of the United States, but have slowly been pushed southward outside our border and have not regularly lived here since the 1940s.
+Jaguars are the third-largest cats globally and are only beaten out by the lion and the tiger.
+In the Americas, they remain the largest cat and live in South and Central America.
+They can be found everywhere, from Mexico to northern Argentina.
+They used to roam in the southern states of the United States but have slowly been pushed southward outside our border and have not regularly lived here since the 1940s.
 Occasionally, one will be spotted in Arizona.

-These large cats grow up to be anywhere between two to two and a half feet (approximately 75 cm) in height at the shoulders and anywhere from 3.9 - 6.4 feet (approximately 240 cm) in length, not including their tail.
+These large cats grow to be anywhere between two and a half feet (approximately 75 cm) in height at the shoulders and anywhere from 3.9 - 6.4 feet (around 240 cm) in length, not including their tail.
 They also weigh anywhere from 120 - 210 pounds.

 2. They Are Plentiful in the Pantanal in Brazil

-Jaguars prefer to live in areas where there is a lot of water, although they can be found in drier areas as well.
+Jaguars prefer to live in areas where there is a lot of water, although they can be found in drier areas.
 They thrive in rainforests and swamplands because prey is much more plentiful.
-Unfortunately, in most areas, their numbers seem to dwindle, except in the Pantanal in Brazil.
+Unfortunately, their numbers seem to dwindle in most areas, except in the Pantanal in Brazil.
 Fortunately, they are thriving in this area and can sometimes be spotted.
-People are more apt to see a wild jaguar in late April to early November when the area is drier because their prey is more concentrated causing them to hunt more frequently.
+People are more apt to see a wild jaguar in late April to early November when the terrain is drier because their prey is more concentrated, causing them to hunt more frequently.

 3. Jaguars Are Classified by Their Rosette Shape Spots

-Although if you want to tell the difference from a leopard and a jaguar in a picture, one needs to look at the shape of their spots.
-Jaguars have rosette shaped spots that have spots inside the rose shaped marking.
-Leopards also have similarly shaped spots, except the rosette shape does not have a spot inside the flower shaped marking.
+The most distinguishable difference between a leopard and a jaguar is the shape of their spots.
+Jaguars have rosette-shaped spots that have spots inside the rose-shaped marking.
+Leopards also have similarly shaped spots, except the rosette shape does not have a spot inside the flower-shaped marking.

 4. They Are Strong Swimmers and Climbers